Doooddle/FED-Assignment-2/README.md

  1. Navigation Bar
     - When a user clicks a chosen section (Home, Game, About, Login), the page changes to the chosen section.
     - When a user has a smaller screen, the navbar adjusts to a hamburger menu.
+ 2. Featured Games Carousel
+    - When cursor is not placed over carousel, carousel enables auto-sliding capability.
+    - When a user presses the arrows symbolizing back and forth, it will slide to the next page.
+    - When a user presses the game buttons, it will redirect them to that respective game.
  2. Typing Game
     - When a user presses the start button, a word shows up and the countdown starts.
     - As the user types, the word highlights the typed key, highlighting to red.
     - For each correct typed answer, the score adds up by one.
     - When the game ends, a pop up message shows up, showing the score of the user.
  3. Hangman Game
     - When a user presses a key, the button changes to a greyish colour, showing that the button is pressed already.
     - When a user presses the right key, the character is shown in the word area.
     - When a user presses the wrong key, the hangman changes image, the number of incorrected guesses add up.
     - When a user has exceeded the maximum of incorrect guesses (6 guesses) the losing gif shows up and the game is restarted.
     - When a user found the word, the winning gif shows up and the game is restarted.
  4. Dictionary
     - When a user searches for a word and presses the button, its defintions are shown.
     - When a user searches for a word that is not available, a error message is shown. ("Couldn't Find The Word")
  5. Contact Us Form
     - When a user presses submit button, a pop up message is shown telling them their Query is submitted.
  6. Login Form
     - When a user presses submit button, a pop up message is shown telling them that they are logged in.
  7. Register Form
     - When a user presses submit button, a pop up message is shown telling them that they are registered.
+ 8. Footer
+    - When a user presses the links, it will redirect them to that respective page.

 ## Credits ##
+- The inspiration for the navigation bar is from [KevinPowell](https://www.youtube.com/watch?v=HbBMp6yUXO0&ab_channel=KevinPowell)
 - The inspiration for the Typing Game is from [zunit](https://codepen.io/zunit)
 - The inspiration for the Hangman Game is from [codingnepal.com](https://www.codingnepalweb.com/)
 - The API used are from [Formspree.com](https://formspree.io/), [VercelRandomWordApi.com](https://random-word-api.vercel.app/),[HerokuRandomWordApi.com](https://random-word-api.herokuapp.com/home), [DictionaryApi.com](https://dictionaryapi.dev/).

 ### Media
 - The icons are used from [flaticon.com](https://www.flaticon.com/)